Litoriashiv/Attendance-Management-System-/README.md

 The program may not be able to recognize faces with significant changes (e.g. facial hair, glasses, masks, etc.).

+# Team Members
+This project was undertaken as a team assignment Shivam Litoria
+M Satya Sai Teja
+Holesh Sharma
+Ankit Kumar

 # Contributing
 If you would like to contribute to the development of this program, please feel free to submit a pull request.